Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks

 \subsection{Performance on Each Class}

 This section studies the performance of each class of the UMD dataset.
-We select two baselines with better performance for comparison.
-The results are shown in Fig.~\ref{tab:versus}.
-The proposed RN-based model is poor at predicting post without suicidality but good at predicting posts with high suicide risk.
+We select two baselines with better performance for comparison as shown in Fig.~\ref{tab:versus}.
+The proposed RN-based model is flawed in predicting posts without suicidality but good at predicting posts with high suicide risk.
 Unfortunately, all these three models have an inferior capacity for predicting posts with low suicide risk.
-In the UMD dataset with a small volume of instances, these models tend to predict posts as classes with more instances, even though we apply a penalty on the objective function.
+In the UMD dataset with a small volume of instances, these models tend to predict posts as classes with more instances, even though we apply penalty on the objective function.